-The Trustees established the Investment Subgroup in 2020 to undertake the detailed and specialist work required for strategic investment review.
+The Trustees established the Investment Subgroup in 2020 to undertake the detailed and specialist work required for strategic investment reviews.
 This delegation allows for a more concentrated assessment of the Plan's investments, although material decisions are still considered at the Trustee Board level.
-Illiquid assets are not considered as part of these reviews given the current constraints of the provider's platform and the system's requirement for daily dealing across all underlying funds.
-The Trustees note with interest the recent Mansion House speech in which the Chancellor announced the Government's intention for DC pension arrangements to include 5% of illiquid assets in the default fund.
-The Trustees believe this will help improve diversification and returns.
-While the inclusion of illiquid assets will be voluntary to begin with, the Trustees are supportive of engaging with providers to facilitate this when possible.
+Illiquid assets are being considered as part of these reviews following the Mansion House speech in which the Chancellor announced the Government's intention for DC pension arrangements to include 5% of illiquid assets in the default fund.
+The Trustees believe this has the potential to help improve diversification and returns.
+While the inclusion of illiquid assets will be voluntary to begin with, we hope to engage with providers to facilitate this within the default investment offering, with further consideration on this topic being agreed for the next Strategy Review, subject to the status of the Plan following the launch of the Royal Mail Collective Pension Plan.

 A copy of the Trustees' Statement of Investment Principles ("SIP") and Investment Policy Implementation Document ("IPID") are attached to the Report and Accounts and are also available on the website at www.rmdcp.uk.
-A copy of the SIP can be found at the end of this Report and Financial Statements.
+A copy of the SIP for the Default Arrangement can be found at the end of this statement.

-The SIP is reviewed at least every three years or as soon as any significant developments in investment policy or member demographics take place and was last updated in June 2023.
+The SIP is reviewed at least every three years or as soon as any significant developments in investment policy or member demographics take place and was last updated on 29 June 2023 to include the three stewardship priorities selected by the Trustees; Climate Change, Diversity, Equity and Inclusion, and Corporate transparency.